I Disfigured My Boss

 When I’d finished the aforementioned wee-wee, I always did my bit for the environment and knocked the toilet light off on my way out.
 Well done me.

 This particular day, after my visit, I was walking away from the toilets and I had a vague feeling that a cubicle door had been shut when I knocked the light off.
-And there was no window in there so it was probably pitch back.
+There was no window in there so it would’ve been pitch black.

-Nah, don’t be silly, said that internal voice that doesn’t care.
-I never heard any fertive rustling and it would’ve been weird if I’d gone back and stuck my head back round the door just to peek in.
+I paused for a moment, but it would’ve been weird if I’d gone back and stuck my head back round the door just to peek in.

 So I moved on with my life.